Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Algorithm

 \subsection{Setting $\Rmax$}

 The resource $\Rmax$ and $\eta$ (which we address next) are the only required inputs to \ouralg.
 As mentioned in Section~\ref{ssec:ouralg}, $\Rmax$ represents the maximum amount of resources that can be allocated to any given configuration.
-In most cases, there is a natural upper bound on the maximum budget per configuration that is often dictated by the resource type (e.g., training set size for dataset downsampling; limitations based on memory constraint for feature downsampling; rule of thumb regarding number of epochs when iteratively training neural networks).
-If there is a range of possible values for $\Rmax$, a smaller $\Rmax$ will give a result faster (since the budget $B$ for each bracket is a multiple of $\Rmax$) but a larger $\Rmax$ will give a better guarantee of successfully differentiating between the configurations.
+In most cases, there is a natural upper bound on the maximum budget per configuration that is often dictated by the resource type (e.g., training set size for data set downsampling; limitations based on memory constraint for feature downsampling; rule of thumb regarding number of epochs when iteratively training neural networks).
+If there is a range of possible values for $\Rmax$, a smaller $\Rmax$ will give a result faster (since the budget $B$ for each bracket is a multiple of $\Rmax$), but a larger $\Rmax$ will give a better guarantee of successfully differentiating between the configurations.

 Moreover, for settings in which either $\Rmax$ is unknown or not desired, we provide an infinite horizon version of \ouralg in Section~\ref{sec:theory}.
-In this version of the algorithm, we use a budget that doubles over time, $B \in \{2, 4, 8, 16, \ldots\}$, and for each choice of $B$ we consider all possible values of $n \in \big\{ 2^k : k \in \{1,\ldots,\log_2(B)\} \big\}$.
-For each choice of $B$ and $n$, we run an instance of the (infinite horizon) \succhalv algorithm that grows $\Rmax$ with increasing $B$.
-The main difference between this algorithm and Algorithm~\ref{alg:hyperband} is that the number of unique brackets is growing over time instead of just looped over.
-We will analyze this version of \ouralg in more detail in Section~\ref{sec:theory} and use it as the launching point for the theoretical analysis of the standard (finite horizon) \ouralg.
+This version of the algorithm doubles the budget over time, $B \in \{2, 4, 8, 16, \ldots\}$, and for each $B$, tries all possible values of $n \in \big\{ 2^k : k \in \{1,\ldots,\log_2(B)\} \big\}$.
+For each combination of $B$ and $n$, the algorithm runs an instance of the (infinite horizon) \succhalv algorithm, which implicitly sets $\Rmax=\frac{B}{2\log_2(n)}$, thereby growing $\Rmax$ as $B$ increases.
+The main difference between the infinite horizon algorithm and Algorithm~\ref{alg:hyperband} is that the number of unique brackets grows over time instead of staying constant with each outer loop.
+We will analyze this version of \ouralg in more detail in Section~\ref{sec:theory} and use it as the launching point for the theoretical analysis of standard (finite horizon) \ouralg.